 Green Infrastructure will be an intrinsic part of the street hierarchy in the way that it informs place though framing and filtering views, softening the built form, and through providing arboreal and ecological links to the wider, peripheral GI.
-The arrangements of streets will be informed by landscape character, such as the site's contours.
+The arrangements of streets will be informed by landscape character, such as the site's contours and place making tools used to animate pedestrian routes through the development.
 A range of street types will be utilised to provide interest and vitality to the site, as well as aiding legibility.
 The street hierarchy will also be informed by landscape character, and comprises:

-- Spine street linking the principal spaces - · Lanes providing access to multiple houses - Tertiary streets narrower and materially different from the spine street and lanes.
+- Spine street linking the principal spaces

+- Lanes providing access to multiple houses

+- Tertiary streets narrower and materially different from the spine street and lanes.
 These will comprise shared surfaces for courtyards and cul-de-sacs to reinforce pedestrian priority.

 The street network will be reflective of the site's settlement edge character.
-For example, in places a more formal approach may be needed to complement higher density areas, but this should not be over-designed and should still respond to the site's character.
+For example, in places a more formal approach may be needed to complement higher density areas, but this should not be over-designed and should avoid unnecessary clutter.
 Refer to the character area section later in this document to inform appropriate street design.